8 min read

 Customer service agents have a significant impact on customer sentiment and should be top of mind when considering how to improve NPS.
 AI solutions can streamline or automate everyday tasks so agents can focus on more complex customer requests.
 AI can also deliver valuable customer information like previous questions and preferred channels.
 Human agents can then use this information to personalize service to customers, which can increase customer satisfaction.
 Human agents might also encourage customers to provide feedback via a survey following a positive and productive interaction.

 Why is customer feedback important to Mosaicx?
 Because it informs product development, service standards, and so much more.
-Our team of trusted advisors listens to our customers and constantly improves Mosaicx to meet their needs.
+Our team of trusted advisors listens to our customers and constantly improves Mosaicx to meet their needs, and we hold regular meetings with our client advisory board to understand customers’ wants and needs..
 We personalize conversational AI so your customers feel like they know who they are communicating with and trust that you can solve their requests efficiently.
 As a result, we help businesses drive brand loyalty.

 Mosaicx can assist business leaders in collecting and comprehending different customer feedback.
 With an understanding of customer sentiment, leaders can learn how to boost NPS using AI and make their customers happier.